Definition of Dilutive Securities

 Impact of Dilutive Securities

-Dilutive Securities vs Anti Dilutive Securities
+Dilutive Securities vs Anti-Dilutive Securities

 Advantages

 - Investment in dilutive securities is also one of the criteria to analyze the company’s financial health.
-This is done through the analysis of the difference between basic and dilutive earnings per share.

 Conclusion